 Once you start a new job, you quickly start to learn which courses were most helpful to you in college.
 Your contact can give you excellent recommendations as to which classes help them most in their current career.

-You may also find that a similar, but slightly different major may boost your efforts in finding a position in the industry.
+You may also find that a similar, but slightly different major may boost your efforts in finding a position in your choice of career.

 How did you get this job?